Gaurav-Kumar-da24/da6401_assignment2/README.md

 - Log evaluation results to W&B

-## Notes
+## Part B

--

-### Part B: Fine-tuning Pre-trained Models I used GoogLeNet Pretrained Model
+### Fine-tuning Pre-trained Models I used GoogLeNet Pretrained Model

 The Part B implementation focuses on fine-tuning pre-trained models on GoogLeNet on the iNaturalist dataset.
 Code for this section is located in the PARTB directory.

+### Flow of Execution

+1. **GoogLeNet Pretrained model Load and setup**:
+   - Load pre-trained GoogLeNet with ImageNet weights
+   - Modify output layers for 10 iNaturalist classes
+   - Apply freezing strategy (freeze all layers except the final classifier)

+2. **Data Preparation(spliting, transforming,loading)**:
+   - Split training data into training (80%) and validation (20%) sets with stratification
+   - Apply data augmentation to the training set
+   - Create DataLoaders for efficient batch processing

+3. **Pretrained GoogLeNet mdoel is trained and Fine-tuned**:
+   - Initialize Weights & Biases for experiment tracking
+   - Train the model with cross-entropy loss and Adam optimizer
+   - Implement learning rate scheduling for better convergence
+   - Save the best model based on validation accuracy

+4. **Test Accuracy on test dataset**:
+   - Assess model performance on the test dataset
+   - Log final results to Weights & Biases dashboard

+### Implementation Details

+The implementation follows a modular approach with separate Python files for each component:

+1. **q1_GoogLeNet_pretrained.py**:
+   - Loads the pre-trained GoogLeNet model with ImageNet weights
+   - Modifies the final classifier layers to accommodate the 10 classes of iNaturalist dataset
+   - Adapts auxiliary classifiers for the new class count

+2. **q3_iNaturalist_dataset_preprocess.py**:
+   - Implements stratified data splitting to ensure class balance
+   - Applies data augmentation techniques to improve model generalization
+   - Creates efficient data loaders for training, validation, and testing

+3. **q3_fine_tune_GoogLeNet.py**:
+   - Implements the core fine-tuning process with configurable parameters
+   - Handles auxiliary outputs specific to GoogLeNet architecture
+   - Provides utilities for model evaluation
+   - Integrates with Weights & Biases for experiment tracking

+4. **q3_main.py**:
+   - main function to fine-tune the pretrained GoogLeNet Model